🏔️ Free Colorado Landlord Forms

 Lead-Based Paint Disclosure

-Federal requirement for pre-1978 properties.
+Federal requirement for all pre-1978 properties under 42 U.S.C. § 4852d.
 Includes EPA pamphlet acknowledgment and landlord certification.

 Bed Bug Disclosure

 Required disclosure of known bed bug infestations per C.R.S. § 38-12-1001.
-Must include prevention information.
+Must include prevention information before tenant moves in.

 Warranty of Habitability Disclosure

-Required per C.R.S. § 38-12-503.
-See our full Colorado habitability laws guide for repair timeline details.
+Required disclosure per C.R.S. § 38-12-503.
+See our Colorado habitability laws guide for repair timeline requirements.

 Bed Bug Inspection Notice

-Notify tenants of upcoming bed bug inspection.
-Part of Colorado’s bed bug disclosure requirements.
+Notify tenants of upcoming bed bug inspections.
+Part of Colorado’s comprehensive bed bug disclosure and management requirements.

 Security Deposit Forms